OriginalDaemon/markdown-documentation-formatter/README.md

  - Use a structure of folders with README.md files for github convenience, but automate renaming them based on their parent folder.
  - Clean internal markdown links so they are in the form \[text\](\<path/to/file#subsection\>) which works for both github and obsidian.

-This system is also extensible so you can add rules of your own by writting a python module with all your rules and passing them in.
+This system is also extensible; you can add rules of your own by writing a python module with all your rules and passing them in.

 The overall aim is to be able to store your documentation with your code, in a form that is convenient to use when working on it, but massage it into a nicer form for users to read.